 A nurse will put a tube, called an IV, in your vein.
 You will get fluids through the IV during your labour.

-A doctor (called an anesthesiologist) or nurse anesthetist gives an epidural.
+A doctor (called an anesthesiologist) gives an epidural.

-Your doctor or nurse probably will take out the epidural soon after your baby is born.
+Your doctor probably will take out the epidural soon after your baby is born.

 The numbness and muscle weakness in your legs will probably wear off within 2 hours after the epidural medicine is stopped.
 You may find that it is hard to urinate until all the medicine has worn off.
 Your back may be sore.
 You may have a small bruise at the catheter site.
 This usually gets better in 1 or 2 days.
 In rare cases, an epidural may cause a headache that gets worse when you sit or stand.
 Tell your doctor if you get a headache after your epidural.
 Your doctor can treat it.